About You (The 1975 song): Music and lyrics

 Musically, "About You" is a pop rock song in the key of D major, and has a tempo of 96 beats per minute.
 The song's shoegaze-inspired production is characterized by "swooping strings, fuzzed-out guitars, and drowsy saxophones", which Maura Johnston of Rolling Stone felt "[shroud]" Healy's voice in the "chaos" of the instrumentation.
 Healy sings in a lower register throughout the track, which Johnston likened to the voice of George Michael.

+Critical reception

+In 2023, the staff of Paste Magazine ranked "About You" as the thirteenth best song by The 1975.
+Compared to the band's typical sound, Miranda Wollen noted that the "drama of the song’s instrumentation and the depth of its lyricism" were more minimalistic.
+In comparison to its musical predecessor, "Robbers", Wollen stated that "About You" sounded more mature: "The 1975 no longer need to throw a million sounds at you per minute; they’ve perfected their sound enough that a softer, more emotional piece can carry the same immovable force as their early maximalism.
+Add in that stunning refrain from Carly Holt, guitarist Adam Hann’s wife, and it’s a perfectly duetic portrayal of a tangent-lined love."